Timelines published by our users.

 [Created]

-The Stone Breakers, also known as Stonebreakers, was an oil painting on canvas by the French painter Gustave Courbet.
+Gustave Courbet.
+Oil on canvas.
+113 The Stone Breakers, also known as Stonebreakers, was an oil painting on canvas by the French painter.
 Now destroyed, the image remains an often-cited example of the artistic movement Realism.
-113

-Honoré-Victorin Daumier was a French painter, sculptor, and printmaker, whose many works offer commentary on the social and political life in France, from the Revolution of [1830] to the fall of the Second French Empire in [1870].
+Honoré-Victorin Daumier.
+Lithograph.
+114 By the French painter, sculptor, and printmaker, whose many works offer commentary on the social and political life in France, from the Revolution of [1830] to the fall of the Second French Empire in [1870].
 He earned a living producing caricatures and cartoons in newspapers and periodicals such as La Caricature and Le Charivari, for which he became well known in his lifetime and is still remembered today.
-114

 [Created]

-Olympia is an oil painting by Édouard Manet, depicting a nude white woman ("Olympia") lying on a bed being attended to by a black maid.
+Édouard Manet.
+Oil on canvas.
+115 Olympia depicts a nude white woman ("Olympia") lying on a bed being attended to by a black maid.
 The French government acquired the painting in [1890] after a public subscription organized by Claude Monet.
 The painting is now in the Musée d'Orsay, Paris.
-115

 [Created]

-Gare Saint-Lazare is a series of oil paintings by the French artist Claude Monet.
+Claude Monet.
+Oil on canvas.
+116 Gare Saint-Lazare is a series of oil paintings by the French artist.
 The paintings depict the smoky interior of the eponymous railway station in varied atmospheric conditions and from various points of view.
 The series contains twelve paintings, all created in Paris.
 This was Monet's first series of paintings concentrating on a single theme.
-116

 [Published]

-The Horse in Motion is a series of cabinet cards by Eadweard Muybridge, including six cards that each show a series of six to twelve "automatic electro-photographs" depicting successive phases in the movement of a horse.
+Eadweard Muybridge.
+Albumen print.
+117 A series of cabinet cards, including six cards that each show a series of six to twelve "automatic electro-photographs" depicting successive phases in the movement of a horse.
 An additional card reprinted the single image of the horse "Occident" trotting at high speed, which had already been published in [1877].
-117

 [Created]

-The Valley of Mexico is an oil on canvas painting by the Mexican painter José María Velasco.
+Jose María Velasco.
+Oil on canvas.
+118 "El Valle de México desde el Cerro de Santa Isabel" An oil on canvas painting by the Mexican painter Velasco.
 One of the earliest landscape paintings in Mexican art, it caused controversy for its use of naturalistic and landscape techniques to create a photographic illusion, rare at that time.
 It shows Mexico City and the Popocatépetl and Iztaccíhuatl volcanoes, all symbols of Mexico and is now in the Museo Nacional de Arte in Mexico City.
-118

 [Started]

-The Burghers of Calais is a sculpture by Auguste Rodin in 12 original castings and numerous copies.
+Auguste Rodin.
+Bronze.
+119 A sculpture in 12 original castings and numerous copies.
 It commemorates an event during the Hundred Years' War, when Calais, a French port on the English Channel, surrendered to the English after an 11-month siege.
 The city commissioned Rodin to create the sculpture in [1884] and the work was completed in [1889].
-119

 [Created]

-The Starry Night, often called simply Starry Night, is an oil-on-canvas painting by the Dutch Post-Impressionist painter Vincent van Gogh.
+Vincent van Gogh.
+Oil on canvas.
+120 The Starry Night, often called simply Starry Night, is an oil-on-canvas painting by the Dutch Post-Impressionist painter van Gogh.
 It depicts the view from the east-facing window of his asylum room at Saint-Rémy-de-Provence, just before sunrise, with the addition of an imaginary village.
 It has been in the permanent collection of the Museum of Modern Art in New York City since 1941.
-120

 [Created]

-The Coiffure is a drypoint and aquatint print by the American printmaker and painter Mary Cassatt.
+Mary Cassatt.
+Drypoint and aquatint.
+121 The Coiffure is a print by the American printmaker and painter.
 The work was inspired by Cassatt's attendance of an exhibition of Japanese woodblock prints, known as Ukiyo-e.
-121

 [Created]

-The Scream is an art composition created by Norwegian artist Edvard Munch.
+Edvard Munch.
+Tempera and pastels on cardboard.
+122 An art composition created by the Norwegian artist.
 The Norwegian name of the piece is Skrik ('Scream'), and the German title under which it was first exhibited is Der Schrei der Natur.
 The agonized face in the painting has become one of the most iconic images in art, seen as representing a profound experience of existential dread related to the human condition.
-122

 [Started]

-A painting by French artist Paul Gauguin.
+Paul Gauguin.
+Oil on canvas.
+123 A painting by the French artist.
 The painting was created in Tahiti and is in the Museum of Fine Arts in Boston, Massachusetts.
 Viewed as a masterpiece by Gauguin, the painting is considered "a philosophical work comparable to the themes of the Gospels".
-123

 [Started]

-The Sullivan Center, formerly known as the Carson, Pirie, Scott and Company Building or Carson, Pirie, Scott and Company Store, is a commercial building at 1 South State Street at the corner of East Madison Street in Chicago, Illinois.
+Louis Sullivan (architect).
+Iron, steel, glass, and terra cotta.
+124 The Sullivan Center, formerly known as the Carson, Pirie, Scott and Company Building or Carson, Pirie, Scott and Company Store, is a commercial building at 1 South State Street at the corner of East Madison Street in Chicago, Illinois.
 Louis Sullivan designed it for the retail firm Schlesinger & Mayer in [1899] and later expanded it before H.G.
 Selfridge & Co. purchased the structure in [1904].
-124

 [Started]